 Diploma Graduates: Admissions and course selection will be done on an individual basis in consultation with an academic advisor from the program, with admission to the 4 year program.

 Degree Graduates: appropriately accredited university science degree.
-The following term-courses or their equivalents are required for entry into the two-year accelerated option, with entry into 4 - year program.
+The following term-courses or their equivalents are required for entry into the two-year accelerated option.

-- 6 credits Chemistry:

-- 6 credits Communication or English (2)

-- Introductory Microbiology;
+- 3 credits Chemistry: - Introductory Microbiology;